 Ubiqu’s solutions are designed to be fully compatible with the upcoming eIDAS 2.0 standards and the European Digital Identity Wallet (EUDI Wallet) specifications.
 We have the certification needed to ensure compliance with all regulatory and technical frameworks.

-For organizations looking to navigate the eIDAS 2.0 landscape successfully, Ubiqu organizes a webinar on October 16 to discuss how government institutions can meet the specific compliance requirements.
+For organizations looking to navigate the eIDAS 2.0 landscape successfully, Ubiqu organizes serveral webinars to discuss how government institutions can meet the specific compliance requirements.